roberto-mardeni/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/pci-sample-dataset.md

 ## Enabling Logging and Monitoring

 The following sections address security controls that are required to enable extensive logging, monitoring, security detection, and anti-malware protection.
-The following was done using the '2-EnableOMSLoggingOnResources.ps1' script.

 ### Operations Management Suite (OMS) configuration